Is tax the most confusing, stressful aspect of being a creative freelancer?

 HMRC uses payments on account to avoid people having one big bill at the end of the year.

-DL: “It's one mid-tax-year payment and then a final end of year one, plus any balancing amount that may be required.
-It's based on your most recent tax bill so if you have a spike in profits then you can end up paying too much the following year.
+DL: “It's one mid-tax-year payment and then an end of year one, plus any balancing amount that may be required.
+It's based on your most recent tax bill so if you have a spike in profits; then you can end up paying too much the following year.